Fernando Afonso of Portugal

-Portrait of Afonso de Portugal as Grand Master of the Knights Hospitaller, in the Church of Saint Blaise and Saint Lucy, Lisbon.

 Fernando Afonso of Portugal (1135 - 1 March 1207) was the twelfth Grand Master of the Knights Hospitaller, serving between 1202–1206.
 He was the oldest son of Afonso Henriques, the first king of the Kingdom of Portugal.
 Fernando would never inherit the crown as he was born out of wedlock.
 He formally succeeded the interim Grand Master Pierre de Mirmande installed after the death of Geoffroy de Donjon.
 He resigned in 1206 and was succeeded by Geoffroy le Rat.

 Biography

 Fernando Afonso was for a short period of time alferes-mor of the Kingdom of Portugal.
 He then proceeded to join the Knights Templar, followed later on by the Knights Hospitaller.
 He became Master of the Knights Hospitaller in the Iberian Peninsula in 1198, as part of the Langue de Castille, León and Portugal.
 He then became Grand Master of the Order in 1202.
 A few years later he renounced his position as Grand Master and returned to Portugal.

 Not being able to make himself obeyed by the knights of the Order, they reproached him for having held the general chapter in the fortress of Margat outside the kingdom of Jerusalem, a reproach of very poor quality.
 The reason for this is rather that he had not held any responsibility in the Order.
 The only highlight of his magisterium was the promulgation of a new statute drawn up during the General Chapter, for which he was reproached.
 He eventually resigned from his office.

 The last act is dated 1206 and the first act of his successor is also dated 1206, so it can be estimated that he gave up his office in mid-1206.
 This is the second time in the history of the Order that a Grand Master resigned.
 He retired to Portugal where he died on 1 March 1207, allegedly poisoned.
 He was succeeded by Geoffrey le Rat.